pegasystems/react-sdk/README.md

 The **React SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than Pega Cosmos.

 The React SDK differs from out-of-the-box Cosmos React because if provides and demonstrates the use of a React design system that is not the Pega **Cosmos React** design system.
+The alternative design system used in this React SDK is **Material UI** (https://mui.com/).

-The React SDK is built on the new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
+The React SDK is built on a new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
 Many additional SDK features are planned for 1H 2022 to expand the scope of supported use cases.
-The alternative design system used in this React SDK is Material UI (https://mui.com/).

 <br>